 Most Common Types of Cancer in the US

-When it comes to cancer, not all forms are created equal.
-Here’s a rundown of the most prevalent types in the US:
+When it comes to cancer, not all types occur with the same frequency.
+Below is a summary of the most common forms in the United States:

 Advancements in Cancer Research and Treatment